 CERA-20C: ECMWF has released their second reanalysis (and first coupled) of the 20th century.
 More details here.

-CHOR: CMCC just released their first historical ocean reanalyses of the 20th century.
+CHOR: CMCC has their first historical ocean reanalyses of the 20th century.
 More details here.

 Pages and Meetings

 Last Millennium Reanalysis workshop 2-3 Oct 2017: Discuss the Last Millennium Reanalysis and paleoclimate data assimilation at its third workshop, to be held Oct 2-3 at the National Center for Atmospheric Research (Mesa Lab) in Boulder, CO.
 Attend a 1-day hackathon on October 4 to provide graduate students and early-career scientists with hands-on training to use the newly available data and code to perform experiments, work with the output, and analyze results.
 Limited travel support is available, with priority given to junior participants.
 Register at https://www.regonline.com/LMR.
 Address questions to Loretta Quinn at UCAR (email@example.com).

 AGU Session 25961 Progress in Reanalysis: Development, Evaluation, and Application

 AGU Session 25204 Advances in Integrated Observations, Modeling and Predictions for Weather, Climate and Impact Assessments